IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/releasing-port-502-wsl-modbus.md

 When using Xserver.IoT.Docker in a WSL-based Docker environment, the Modbus TCP/IP service typically occupies TCP port `502` via Windows `portproxy` forwarding.

-To simulate external Modbus TCP/IP devices locally (for example with Modbus simulators or test tools), TCP port `502` must first be released on the Windows host system.
+To simulate external Modbus TCP/IP devices locally (for example with Modbus simulators or test tools - ModSim), TCP port `502` must first be released on the Windows host system.

 ---